 6. Turkish Get-Up

 Even though this is an advanced move, if you're a beginner, you can do this exercise without any weights to get the feel for the form.
 "The Turkish get-up is basically the art of getting up off of the ground," says personal trainer Henry Halse.
-"Falls are extremely dangerous in the elderly because sometimes they can't get up to get help."
+"Falls are extremely dangerous [for older adults] because sometimes they can't get up to get help."
 Adding just one of these to your routine will train your body how to respond in case of a fall.
 HOW TO DO IT: Lie on your back with a dumbbell or kettlebell in your right hand with the arm outstretched and held over your shoulder.
 Bend your right knee so that your foot is near your glutes.
 Push the weight directly over you as you brace your body with your left hand.
 Swing your left leg underneath you as you come to a kneeling lunge.
 Still keeping the weight directly over you, push off the ground and stand up.
 Reverse the motion to lower yourself back to the start.
 Start out with just one rep to get the feel for it.
 You can gradually increase to two to three sets of three to five reps.

 Related: The 41 Hardest Ab Exercises

 Push-ups have plenty of functional applications for your everyday life, but the walkout push-up adds an extra element of coordination and balance.
 The upper-body strength this exercise develops will help you when carrying, kids, groceries and even moving furniture, says personal trainer Minna Herskowitz.
 HOW TO DO IT: Stand with feet shoulder-width apart.
 Bend forward and place your hands on the ground.
 Walk your hands out in front of you until you are in a plank position.
 Perform a standard push-up by lowering your chest to the ground and pushing back up into a plank.
 Walk your hands back to your feet and stand up again.
 Repeat as many times as you can with good form in 60 seconds.